mh-cz/GameMaker-Foreach/README.md

 # GameMaker Foreach
-Since GM doesn't have foreach I made one my own.
+Since GM doesn't have foreach I made my own

 Just call foreach_init() once when the game starts and that's it